ilchen/cryptopals/README.md

 used 2<sup>44</sup> RC4 keystreams to determine the disributions of Z<sub>16</sub> and Z<sub>32</sub>.
 For this challenge this would be an overkill.

-For the maximum-likelihood estimation of the plaintext bytes used 2<sup>24</sup> ciphertexts.
+For the maximum-likelihood estimation of the plaintext bytes I used 2<sup>24</sup> ciphertexts.
 This is enough to recover P<sub>16</sub> and P<sub>32</sub> and fully corraborates the results in Figure 4 in the paper.